KritiCParikh/Credit-Card-Eligibility-Prediction/README.md

 ---

-## ⚙Model: Random Forest Classifier
+## Model: Random Forest Classifier

 > Chosen for its robustness, interpretability, and ability to handle mixed feature types with minimal tuning and time constraints.